|Pregnancy food safety

 Source basis: This guide cross-checks the practical answer against CDC, FoodSafety.gov and the full references listed below.

 The brand name matters less than the food pattern.
 CDC puts unheated deli meat, cold cuts, hot dogs, and fermented or dry sausages in the riskier pregnancy column, while the safer choice is deli meat heated to 165°F or until steaming hot.
-That means a toasted sandwich can be a better option than a cold deli-meat sub, but the details still matter: how hot it got, whether the filling is a premade deli salad, and whether there are recalls or unclear handling.
+For a Subway-style order, that means a thoroughly toasted turkey, ham, or salami sandwich is a different decision from a cold deli-meat sub.
+The details still matter: how hot the meat got, whether the filling is a premade deli salad, whether sprouts are involved, and whether there are recalls or unclear handling.

 Safer restaurant